Skip to main content

 Table of Contents

-Here’s how to experience Athens on a budget without missing the highlights.
+The trick is knowing where to look.
+Here’s how to experience Athens on a budget without missing any of the good stuff.

 Daily Budget Breakdown